centre-for-virus-research/CVR-VGB-2025/docs/Phylogenetics.md

 **Data**

 The data set from the Iyer paper is quite large (available at /home4/VBG_data/Phylogenetics on Alpha) so will take some time to align.
-To speed things up uou can use the fasta file with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1. **Copy files to your own directory.**
+To speed things up you can use the pre-processed fasta file with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1. **Copy files to your own directory.**

 **Software**